-In applying the Company's accounting policies, management makes a number of judgments, estimates and assumptions about recognition and measurement of assets, liabilities, income and expenses.
+In applying the Company's accounting policies, management makes a number of judgments, estimates and assumptions about recognition and measurement of assets, liabilities, revenue and expenses.
 Actual results may differ from the judgments, estimates and assumptions made by management and will seldom equal the estimated results.
-Please refer to the Financial Statements for the year ended June 30, 2020 for a full list of policies.
+Please refer to the Financial Statements for the years ended June 30, 2023 and 2022 for a full list of policies.